cisco/libacvp/README.md

 file for details.

 ### Recent Changes!
-The client library has been updated to be compatible with the ACVP spec version 1.0, see https://github.com/usnistgov/ACVP
+The client library is compatible with the ACVP spec version 1.0, see https://github.com/usnistgov/ACVP however not all algorithms and options are supported.
+See the support list in the Supported Algorithms section below.

+Metadata processing has been simplified and no longer requires id fields.
+Please review the new metadata directory sample json files to see the new format.
+Older formats should continue to work, but will have some unused keywords and fields.

+To track any and all changes please review recent commits for more detail.

 ## Overview